Positive unlabeled learning with tensor networks: Results

-To validate the model agreement fraction as a reliable accuracy estimate and a good metric for model selection and hyperparameter tuning, we compare the estimated accuracy with the F1 score on the test dataset of the 10-fold cross-validation.
-First, we create a set of 50 hyperparameter tuples from which we will choose the best.
-We train ten models for each tuple and each fold in the cross-validation.
-Then we choose the best models based on the agreement fraction, which we also use as the accuracy estimate.
-For the best models, we evaluate the F1 score on the test dataset of the current fold.
-For each of the 50 parameter tuples, we thus train 100 models in the hyperparameter tuning.
-We then choose the best hyperparameters based on the highest estimated accuracy.
-We calculated the test F1 score only for validating our procedure.
-Note that we can not use the F1-score for hyperparameter tuning since we do not have the actual labels available.
-In \fref{fig:corr-acc-categorical}, we show the relation between the estimated accuracy (largest agreement fraction between trained models) and the test F1 score.
+\paragraph{Estimated accuracy and model selection} To validate the model agreement fraction (accuracy estimate) as a reliable accuracy estimate and metric for model selection and hyperparameter tuning, we compare the estimated accuracy with the F1 score on the test dataset of the 10-fold cross-validation.
+The accuracy estimate has been calculated as follows.
+First, a set of 50 hyperparameter tuples was created.
+Then, ten models were trained for each tuple and each fold in the cross-validation.
+Out of the ten trained models, only the best model based on the agreement fraction was chosen for the evaluation of the hyperparameter performance.
+Therefore, for each of the 50 parameter tuples, 100 models were trained in the hyperparameter tuning step, from which only ten were chosen for evaluation, one for each fold in the cross-validation.
+The test F1 score has been calculated only for experimental validation of the estimated accuracy metric and is not applicable for hyperparameter tuning due to missing labels.

+In \fref{fig:corr-acc-categorical}, we show the relation between the estimated accuracy (highest agreement fraction between trained models) and the test F1 score.
 We observe a monotonic relationship on almost all considered datasets.
+The only two datasets where monotonic relation is not visually clear are the Cancer and Hepatitis datasets.
+Even in those datasets, the hyperparameter settings with high estimated accuracy have a high F1 score.
 To quantify the relation between the estimated accuracy and the test F1 score, we calculate the Spearman coefficient $\rho$ and the corresponding $p$-value.
-We find that 13 of 15 datasets have significant correlations, i.e., $p-\mbox{value} > 0.05$.
-Considering only the significant values, we obtain the Spearman coefficient $\rho=0.81 \pm 0.17$.
+From 15 datasets, 13 have significant correlations, i.e., $p-\mbox{value} > 0.05$.
+By averaging only the significant values, we obtain the Spearman coefficient $\rho=0.81 \pm 0.17$.
+This experiment demonstrates the utility and reliability of the estimated accuracy for hyperparameter tuning and model selection in case of missing labels.